Digital Inputs and Outputs:

 -

-Connect the button to the Pico with one leg to Pin GP14 and the other to any GND Pin of the Pico, as shown below:
+Connect the button to the Pico with one leg to any digital pin (say Pin GP14) and the other to any GND Pin of the Pico, as shown below:

 Code: